r3tex/nephilim/README.md

 As an aside, and a direction that language models will take in the very near future.
 There is nothing remarkable about creating image embeddings and having the 'apple' concept linked to both words and image embeddings.
 Presumably, the resulting graph will not change much in terms of structure, given that a visual representation of an apple and a sufficiently detailed verbal representation of an apple should be consistent with each other.
 A more interesting application of multimodility would be to include an arbitrary number of "short term memory" embeddings as part of every input.
 These could incorporated into the recurrent architecture mentioned above, essentially giving the transformer a very powerful "work space" to iterate on while it's thinking.

-Ultimately Nephilim is a very roundabout and crude proof-of-concept of the improvements suggested here.
+Ultimately Nephilim is a very roundabout way of testing the improvements suggested here.

 ## Human Language Architecture